 Since there is a clear connection between the mind and body, you need to consider the physical toll your anxiety can take on you.
 Even if you have accepted your anxious thoughts and feelings as a part of who you are, you are still likely to exhibit the symptoms of extreme anxiety.
 These are things like insomnia, fatigue, easy startle response, muscle tension, trembling, inability to relax, headaches, twitching, feeling out of breath and digestive problems.

 In order to prevent your worrying from taking such a toll on you, you have to retrain your mind so that your worrying subsides and then replace with a normal and undisturbed mood.
-While there are medications that do this, there are also natural ways of lowering your anxiety levels as well and one of them is meditation.
+Meditation can help and is one of natural ways of lowering your anxiety levels.

 How Can Meditation Help?

 One of the major symptoms of anxiety is having racing thoughts that will not go away.
 Meditation can help with this part of the disorder as it trains you to quiet your overactive mind.
 Once you get good at it, you will be able to identify the silence that comes between each mental action and prevent yourself from coming undone every time you are anxious about something.
 Meditating will also help you to detach yourself from your thoughts and instead learn how to rest in your own body.
 By doing this, you can find your center and return to it anytime you need a quiet place for your mind to reside.